 Please check the activities' pages for the full schedule and the condition of the facilities, which is updated daily.
 Closures, due to weather conditions, will also be posted in the respective calendars.

-During weekends and some public holidays, our partner Patin Patin offers a wide range of products and accessories for the activities taking place at the Parc this winter.
+During weekends and some public holidays, our partner Patin Patin offers a wide range of products and accessories for the activities taking place at the Parc.

 Hot chocolate, coffee, snacks and meals are offered at the Ste-Hélène Bistro-Terrasse during weekends and some public holidays.